 You committed to finding a therapist you could afford.
 You searched on OpenCounseling and bookmarked potential leads.
 You signed up for the newsletter and learned as much as you could about how to make counseling work on a limited budget.

 But then life happened.
 A friend was in crisis and needed your help.
-You went over to their place and talked with them until the early hours, then did it again the next day.
-Work got really busy and you pulled a couple weeks of late nights.
+Work got really busy and you pulled a series of late nights.
 The same anxiety that drove you to look for a counselor in the first place got the better of you and you spent a week binging your favorite show on Netflix and ignoring your “To Do” list.

 On This Page